msg-byu/getting-started/README.md

 write it yourself to get practice.
 Don't just copy the existing files.

-We also recommend that you not skip any sections in this walk-through, even if you are already familiar with the concepts.

 Be sure not to skip any sections in this tutorial, even if you are already familiar with the concepts.
 It will help you understand what others in the group are doing and will save time and energy for you later.